COMP2150-25s1/lab-02-NotIrfanXD/README.md

 Depending on how buggy your game is, this might take longer.
 That's ok!
 When giving the game to external playtesters, you don't want them to come back and tell you they couldn't play your game because of a bug.

 ## Playtest 1: Experience Goals (30 min)
 Questions about the experience of playing the game are hard to answer on our own, so it is time for some playtesting!
 Unlike QA, we are no longer looking for bugs, but instead trying to understand if our game is acheiving the kind of design goals we have.
-In short: is it "fun"?
+In short: is it "fun"? i dont think so

 ### Experience Goals and Design Questions
 Before passing the game onto another player, you'll need some idea of the design questions you are trying to answer.
 Start thinking about higher-level experience goals.
 While we'll dive into this in later weeks, consider:

 * Are you trying to make a challenging level?
 If so, what kind of challenge?
-Is it about quick reflexes and movement, or slow and deliberate path-choosing?
+Is it about quick reflexes and movement, or slow and deliberate path-choosing? no. but i change my mind now its time to make jump king
-* Do you instead want to make a more "chill" and exploratory experience, with more spaces for the player to take their time and enjoy the vibe?
+* Do you instead want to make a more "chill" and exploratory experience, with more spaces for the player to take their time and enjoy the vibe? nah

 Take a look at Quantic Foundary's Gamer Motivation Model (avaliable in the lecture slides) and select onr or two of these catergoies (Action, Mastery, Achievement, etc) to focus your design on.

 Jot down three questions that you will ask your player about these.
 They don't need to be too structured at this stage, but should avoid direct reference to your experience goals.
 For example:

-* Instead of asking "Did the game have enough excitement?" ask "What were you feeling during the pitfall at the end?"
+* Instead of asking "Did the game have enough excitement?" ask "What were you feeling during the pitfall at the end?" did you suffer :3

 * Instead of asking "Did the game hit the target of mastery?" ask "Were there any parts of the level that made you slow down and think?
 If so, which sections?